Brew Your Own Beer

 7. The Cheapest Way of Controlling Fermentation Temperature

-Unless you’re among the few homebrewers who’ve invested in fermentation refrigerators, controlling the fermentation temperature is another challenge you will have to deal with.
-However, there are some simpler and innovative methods you can use to maintain a constant temperature during the fermentation process.
+Unless you're among the few homebrewers you've invested in fermentation that have fermenters, controlling the fermentation temperature is another challenge you will have to deal with.
+However, you can use more straightforward and innovative methods to maintain a constant temperature during fermentation.

-One of these methods is the use of wet towels to keep the fermenter at low temperatures.
-For this trick to work, find a cool and dry area in your house.
-Wrap the fermenter in wet towels, then place fans in front of the fermenter.
+One of these methods is using wet towels to keep the fermenter at low temperatures.
+Find a cool and dry area in your house for this trick.
+Wrap the fermenter in damp towels, then place fans in front of the fermenter.

 The wet towels will provide a cooling effect.
-Ensure you wet the towels every 12 hours to ensure a consistent fermentation temperature.
+Ensure you wet the towels every 12 hours for a consistent fermentation temperature.

 8. Cut Cleaning Time by 90%

-When using a stove-top, remove the burner and place an aluminum foil to cover the stove.
+Remove the burner and place an aluminum foil to cover the stove when using a stovetop.
 Make sure that you leave spaces for the burners.
-In the event of a boil-over (this is inevitable), the only cleaning you have to do is to remove the aluminum foil and you’ll still have a clean stovetop!
+In the event of a boil-over (this is inevitable), the only cleaning you have to do is to remove the aluminum foil, and you'll still have a clean stove.
+Bottling Your Beer

 One of the more efficient ways to improve the bottling process is to bottle on the dishwasher.
-Having the bottles on the open lid of the dishwasher helps to direct any spillage into the dishwasher.
-Less spillage means less cleaning up, and more time to enjoy the brew.
+Having the bottles on the dishwasher's open lid helps dirdishwasher'slage into the dishwasher.
+Less spillage means less cleaning up and more time to enjoy the brew.

 10. Hone Your Skills

-Many starting home brewers get lucky during their first brew, and can’t seem to remember the exact recipe they used.
+Many starting home brewers get lucky during their first brew and need help remembering the exact recipe.

 Avoid this by recording everything you do during your brewing process.
 Writing down every step you take also helps you continuously improve your brewing skills.
-You’re able to recognize areas that need improvement and also have a record of the things you did right.
+You can recognize areas that need improvement and have a record of the things you did right.

 Brew Can Do It!

 Brewing beer at home is an art.
-If you want to brew your own beer successfully, you have to approach the process with a proper strategy.
-Take care of your ingredients and make good and timely decisions during the entire process.
+To brew your beer successfully, you must approach the process correctly.
+Take care of your ingredients and make sound and timely decisions during the entire process.

-Practice makes perfect so work on your craft if you expect to make quality homemade beer.
+Practice makes perfect, so work on your craft to make quality homemade beer.
 Keep reading our blog for more news on the latest food and lifestyle trends.